-This short but sweet anime is one of the best shoujo I have ever seen, combining slice of life, school setting, and a really cute story altogether.
+This short but sweet anime is one of the best shoujo I have ever seen, combining a slice of life, a school setting, and a really cute couple altogether.

-Ao Haru Ride follows a story of Futaba Yoshioka, a girl who meets her middle school crush and the only boy she has ever liked again at her high school.
-Is love mutual and can romance be rekindled?
+Ao Haru Ride follows the story of Futaba Yoshioka, a girl who meets her middle school crush and the only boy she has ever liked again at her high school.
+But is this love mutual and can romance really be rekindled?

 These 6 anime are similar to Ao Haru Ride (Blue Spring Ride).

 Disclaimer: This post contains affiliate links.
 If you use these links to buy something, I may earn a small commission, without any extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you!

 6. Tonari no Kaibutsu-kun

 - Genres: Slice of Life, Comedy, Romance, School, Shoujo

 Both are romantic teenage comedies with a focus on their daily lives (usually at high school).
 You can expect a lot of likable and relatable characters and pretty visuals.